 While we abhor excessively fatty food, we love vegetables, salads and fruits.
 We bake our own breads and pastries!
 As the wine list reflects the centuries-old tradition of these cellars, our specialities are wines from Hungary, Moldavia, Slovenia and Georgia.

-Owner-chef Artur Wroński, who has a degree in history, has been running the restaurant for twenty-one years and has trained his own staff — including chef Grzegorz Kot.
+Owner-chef Artur Wroński, who has a degree in history, has been running the restaurant for twenty-six years and has trained his own staff — including chef Grzegorz Kot.